ejibce/ejibce.github.io/en/index.md

 All materials and services on this website are provided without warranties.
 The content published in these pages may contain errors for which the organization assumes no liability or responsibility.
 The content is also subject to periodic changes without the duty of notice.
-Any doubts and questions should be addressed to the organization by email (ejibce@gmail.com).
+Any doubts and questions should be addressed to the organization by email (ejibce@biosim.pt).
 Registration to this event implies acceptance of these conditions.